eipi1/overload/README.md

 }
 ```

-If a test runs for 10 seconds, generated RPS will be 1 on the first second, 4 on second seconds, 6 on third seconds and
+If a test runs for 10 seconds, generated RPS will be 1 on the first second, 4 on second, 6 on third seconds and
 10, 20, 10 on 4, 5, 6th second.
 It'll restart from 0 position once reaches the end of the array, so on the 7th seconds,
 QPS will go down back to 1 and 4, 6, 10 on 8, 9, 10th seconds, respectively.